-Allow us to arrange a private transfer for you from the airport to ensure your vacation is hassle free.
-To or from Tambor Airport is $65 each way.
+Allow us to arrange a private transfer for you from the Tambor airport to ensure your vacation is hassle free.
 Fill out this Transfer Request Form with your flight details.

 For those who want the ultimate luxury experience, our concierge would be happy to arrange for helicopter transport.
 Fly over the jungle canopy and land on OCiO’s dramatic, lighted heliport located in a lush tropical forest.

 Guests have a few travel options to get to Mal Pais.
 You can choose to continue to Mal Pais by taking a regional flight into Tambor and then driving or taking a taxi to the property.
 The villas are located about 45 minutes from the Tambor airport.

 Otherwise, guests can choose to drive from either international airport, and our reservationists can provide driving options and directions.
 The drive from either airport takes approximately five hours depending on traffic and road conditions.
 If you choose to drive from Juan Santamaria International Airport, the trip includes a ferry ride across the beautiful Gulf of Nicoya.